tencentyun/intlcloud-documents/yehe_doc/域名与网站/SSL 证书/购买指南/购买流程_intl_en.md

 <tr>
 <td>Multi-wildcard domain name</td>
 <td>Multiple wildcard domain names can be bound.</td>
-<td>For example, `\*.tencent.com`, `\*.ssl.tencent.com`, and `\*.another.com` are counted as 3 wildcard domain names in total, including all the sub-domain names at the same level, subject to the maximum number of supported domain names displayed in the console.</td>
+<td>For example, `\*.tencent.com`, `\*.ssl.tencent.com`, and `\*.another.com` are counted as a total of 3 wildcard domain names, including all the sub-domain names at the same level, subject to the maximum number of supported domain names displayed in the console.</td>
 </tr>
 </table>

-### Step 4: select the certificate validity period
+### Step 4.
+Select the certificate validity period
-Due to the changes in Apple and Google root store policies, as of September 1, 2020, newly issued SSL/TLS certificates with a validity period greater than 13 months (397 days) will be prohibited and will not be trusted.
-Starting from September 1, 2020, global CAs will no longer issue 2-year SSL certificates, and **only 1-year SSL certificates can be purchased by default.** For more information, see [Notice on Stopping the Issuance of 2-Year SSL Certificates by CAs Starting from September 1, 2020](https://intl.cloud.tencent.com/document/product/1007/38090).
+Due to changes in Apple and Google root store policies, as of September 1, 2020, newly issued SSL/TLS certificates with a validity period greater than 13 months (397 days) will be prohibited and will not be trusted.
+Starting from September 1, 2020, global CAs will no longer issue 2-year SSL certificates, and **only 1-year SSL certificates will be available for purchase by default.** For more information, see the [Notice on Stopping the Issuance of 2-Year SSL Certificates by CAs Starting from September 1, 2020](https://intl.cloud.tencent.com/document/product/1007/38090).

-### Step 5: pay for the order
+### Step 5.
+Pay for your order
-After selecting the brand, model, supported domain name, and certificate validity period, you can submit the order and complete the payment process.
+After selecting the brand, model, supported domain name, and certificate validity period, you can submit your order and complete the payment process.
+>?If you need an invoice, please see [Self-Service Invoice Feature](https://intl.cloud.tencent.com/document/product/555/31993).

-### Step 6: submit the application
+### Step 6.
+Submit an application
-- **DNSPod OV and EV SSL certificates:**
+#### DNSPod (SM2) OV and EV SSL certificates:
-After purchasing the certificate, submit materials for review on the [SSL Certificate Service console](https://console.cloud.tencent.com/ssl) to apply for the certificate and verify the domain name ownership.
-The application will be reviewed manually.
-The certificate will be issued after the certificate application is approved and the domain name ownership is successfully verified.
+1. After purchasing the certificate, log in to the [SSL Certificate Service console](https://console.cloud.tencent.com/ssl) and click **Submit info** to go to the **Certificate Information Submission** page.
+Then, enter the relevant information, upload the confirmation letter, and complete the domain ownership verification.
+2. After your application is submitted, it will be reviewed.
+After the review is successfully completed, the certificate will be issued.

-- **Wotrus OV and EV SSL certificates:**
+#### Wotrus OV and EV SSL certificates
-After purchasing the certificate, submit materials for review on the [SSL Certificate Service console](https://console.cloud.tencent.com/ssl) to apply for the certificate and verify the domain name ownership.
-The application will be reviewed manually.
-The certificate will be issued after the certificate application is approved and the domain name ownership is successfully verified.
+1. After purchasing the certificate, log in to the [SSL Certificate Service console](https://console.cloud.tencent.com/ssl) and click **Submit info** to go to the **Certificate Information Submission** page.
+Then, enter the relevant information to pre-apply for the certificate.
+After your pre-application is successfully reviewed, the domain ownership will need to be verified.
+2. After the domain ownership is verified, it will be reviewed.
+After the review is successfully completed, the certificate will be issued.

-- **Other OV and EV SSL certificates:**
+#### Other OV and EV SSL certificates
+1. After purchasing the certificate, log in to the [SSL Certificate Service console](https://console.cloud.tencent.com/ssl) and click **Submit info** to go to the **Certificate Information Submission** page.
+Then, enter the relevant information and upload the confirmation letter to apply for the certificate.
-After purchasing the certificate, submit materials for review on the [SSL Certificate Service console](https://console.cloud.tencent.com/ssl) to apply for the certificate.
-The certificate will be issued upon approval by the CA. For more information, see [Required Submission Materials for Other OV/EV SSL Certificates](https://intl.cloud.tencent.com/document/product/1007/30160).
+2. After your application is submitted, it will be reviewed.
+After the review is successfully completed, the certificate will be issued.
+For more information, please see [The Process of Submitting Materials for OV/EV SSL Certificates](https://intl.cloud.tencent.com/document/product/1007/30160).

-- **DV SSL certificates:**
+#### DV SSL certificates
-After purchasing the certificate, submit materials for review on the [SSL Certificate Service console](https://console.cloud.tencent.com/ssl) to apply for the certificate and verify the domain name ownership.
-After the application is submitted, the domain name ownership will be verified.
-The certificate will be issued upon approval by the CA.
+After purchasing the certificate, log in to the [SSL Certificate Service console](https://console.cloud.tencent.com/ssl) and click **Submit info** to go to the **Certificate Information Submission** page.
+Then, enter the relevant information and complete the domain ownership verification, after which the CA will issue the certificate.

-- **Free DV SSL certificates:**
+#### Free DV SSL certificates
-After purchasing the certificate, apply for the domain name ownership verification.
-The certificate will be issued upon approval by the CA.
+After applying for the certificate, complete the domain ownership verification.
+The CA will then issue the certificate.